It started in September

 3. It’s actually about week 13

-None of this was easy, but having an excellent, dedicated trainer by my side and support from the gym made it achievable.
-Having a personally high motivation to exercise made the whole process easier.
+None of this was easy, but wanting to see the thing through and having a personally high motivation to exercise made the whole process easier.
 Doing this in the place I worked, made this easier still.
-So week 13 saw me positively incorporating my new-found knowledge into my active lifestyle.
+So week 13 saw me working hard to positively incorporate my new-found knowledge into my active lifestyle.

 Girls, listen up.
 A body transformation should only be taken if your goal is to transform your body.
 Only sign up to a fat-loss programme if you want to decrease body fat.

-If actually, your self-esteem or perceived body image is low, then realise that’s the main issue making you hate on your body.
+If actually, your self-esteem or perceived body image is low, or you think you’re fat and people around you are saying otherwise… or if you’re trying to look like your fave celebrity after they’ve been airbrushed, then please realise these are the issues making you hate on your body.
 You should be asking yourself if a body transformation is actually going to fix the thing that needs attention.

 If you just blindly assume that changing your body will make you feel better, then you might be setting yourself up for short-term “success” but longer term failure.